 American: 1. noun: speaking mythically, an American is anyone who identifies (or has identified) as a member of the United States community in political, social, and/or cultural terms.
 This usage may offend inhabitants of other Western hemisphere lands who, quite understandably, resent seeing the United States take sole possession of the term “American.”
 However as a mythic reality the term as defined here has such a long history and so much global impact that it deserves this special usage; 2. adj.: Speaking mythically, “American”can describe anything that is imagined to be uniquely or particularly characteristic of mythic America.

 Myths are constantly changing.
 There have always been new mythic visions coming from the full spectrum of American voices.
 And we are all free to create new mythic images of America.
 Yet most of us, for the most part, use the building blocks we have inherited from the past.
 They form a relatively stable fund of words, images, and actions that give an enduring, familiar structure to mythic America.

 A relatively small number of Americans hold disproportionate power in creating that fund of myth.
 White European men were the first to imagine and speak of a place called America.
 White men of European descent created the United States and called it America.
 White men — especially wealthy white men — have always dominated the mythic landscape and to a large extent still do, though they are gradually losing the total control they once had.
 Even though elite leadership is becoming more diverse, elites in political, economic, and media institutions still dominate the national discourse.

-To understand the landscape of American political culture, we must give special attention to the mythic traditions created and disseminated by elite leaders because they still exert so much control, especially over the mass media.
+To understand the landscape of American public life, especially its political life, we must give special attention to the mythic traditions created and disseminated by elite leaders because they still exert so much control, especially over the mass media.
 Yet we must also remain alert to the possibilities that are always available for new myths to replace the old.